-In 2011 LS&Co. launched the Worker Well-being (WWB) initiative.
+Furthermore, in 2011 LS&Co. launched the Worker Well-being (WWB) initiative.
 The initiative aims to improve the lives of the women and men who make our products with factory-based programs that address issues related to health, financial security and gender equality.
 We set a goal to reach 200,000 workers in our supply chain through our WWB programs by 2020.
 We surpassed that goal in May 2019, and by year's end, we had reached 219,000 workers, in 113 factories, in 17 countries, and more than 65% of total product volume at that point of time was made in factories that have WWB initiatives.
+In 2024, these efforts resulted in 66% of key suppliers operating with well-established and functional worker-management committees, and within those committees, 57% are comprised of 50% or proportionate women in the workforce in decision making.